 Why don't you have a better job?

-A raft of finish-the-year-happy hiring surveys are predicting the IT jobs picture will improve during 2011, but the contradictions and inconsistencies among them quash the enthusiasm a bit.
+IT companies can't find enough people to hire - A raft of finish-the-year-happy hiring surveys are predicting the IT jobs picture will improve during 2011, but the contradictions and inconsistencies among them quash the enthusiasm a bit.

 A survey from Computer Economics said almost half of IT managers responding to a survey plan to hire full timers in 2011; a Robert Half Technology study says 10 percent will hire and 5 percent will reduce headcount.